 - Apheresis/Bone-Marrow/Stem Cells Harvest- The patient will receive injections to boost stem cell production and circulate them in blood so that they can be collected.

 Step 2: Conditioning Process: After completing the medical evaluation, a patient has to undergo the conditioning process.
 In this process, either chemotherapy or radiation therapy or a combination of both is given to the patient to:

 - Destroy any type of cancer cells in case of malignancy

 - Preparing the patient's bone marrow for the growth of new stem cells.

-Step 3: Autologous Transplant: A patient now has to go through the cytotoxic treatment, which involves the transplantation of the harvested and processed cells back into the patient's body through a central venous catheter.
+Step 3: Autologous Bone Marrow Transplant: A patient now has to go through cytotoxic treatment, which involves the transplantation of the harvested and processed cells back into the patient's body through a central venous catheter.
 These cells then travel through the bloodstream into the places inside the bones, where they tend to create new bone marrow.

 Step 4: Engraftment: In this process, the patient is under close monitoring for the sign of the growth of new stem cells along with supportive care.